leratamaloke/Getting-and-Cleaning-Data-Course-Project/README.md

 All variables in the table are the same type of observation The tidy dataset can be read into R and viewed using the following code.

-tidy <- read.table("./data/tidy.txt", header=TRUE); View(tidy)
+tidy <- read.table("./data/tidy.txt", header=TRUE)
+Print(tidy)

-###Additional Information Background information on the experiment and the source of the data used in this project can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Additional Information Background information on the experiment and the source of the data used in this project can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones